yasuyuky/sectora/README.md

 ## Special thanks

-This program is deeply inspired by [Octopass](https://github.com/linyows/octopass).
+This program is inspired by [Octopass](https://github.com/linyows/octopass).
 Thank you.